Jenkins to TeamCity Migration Guidelines

 Build Configuration is the TeamCitys counterpart of Jenkins Job/Item/Project.
 However, a Build Configuration requires a Project instance to be created first.
 In fact, the notion of Project in TeamCity is the first big difference that a user encounters when migrating from Jenkins.
 The Project contains a good portion of settings required for the build configurations.
 All settings that are assigned to a Project in TeamCity are listed here.

-Source Code Management (SCM) of a Jenkins build job corresponds to a VCS root in TeamCitys Project settings.
+Source Code Management (SCM) of a Jenkins build job corresponds to a VCS root in Project Settings in TeamCity.
 A Project may include an arbitrary number of VCS Roots.
 Any Build Configuration may use any number of VCS Roots of the Project.

 When only a part of the VCS Root is required, it is possible to use VCS Checkout Rules.
 This allows mapping the directories from the configured VCS Root to subdirectories in the build checkout directory on a Build Agent.

 The Build Environment section of the Freestyle project in Jenkins specifies additional features for the project.
-In TeamCity, the corresponding features may be configured in various sections, depending on the goal: general project settings, build configuration settings, VCS root settings, etc.
+In TeamCity, the corresponding features may be configured in various sections, depending on the goal: general project settings, build configuration settings, VCS root settings, and so on.

 To clean the workspace before the build, enable the Clean build checkbox in Version Control Settings of a Build Configuration.